-- The training establishment must provide a learning environment that facilitates experiential learning and enables the student to meet the learning outcomes of the specified placement. - 2.
-A training plan must be in place to support the provision of sufficient learning opportunities/activities within the placement to meet the learning outcomes of the specified placement. - 3.
-The activities and tasks that the student completes must be appropriate for the specific placement and be related to behaviours described in the PSI Core Competency Framework. - The training establishment must provide the student with an appropriate induction at the start of their placement. - 5.
-The training establishment must ensure that the supervision of the student is appropriate to the placement type and learning environment while ensuring patient safety is a prime focus - 6.
-The training establishments must adhere to the placement timetable as set out by APPEL. - 7.
-Students are not employees of training establishments during their placements and must not be reimbursed for placement hours. - 8.
-Trainers must complete the necessary training and education programmes to become an APPEL-accredited trainer and only act as a trainer if they are fit and competent to do so. - 9.
+- 1. The Training Establishment must provide a learning environment that facilitates experiential learning and enables the student to meet the learning outcomes of the specified placement. - A training plan must be in place to support the provision of sufficient learning opportunities/activities within the placement to meet the learning outcomes of the specified placement. - 3.
+The activities and tasks that the student completes must be appropriate for the specific placement and be related to behaviours described in the PSI Core Competency Framework. - 4.
+The Training Establishment must provide the student with an appropriate induction at the start of their placement. - 5.
+The Training Establishment must ensure that the supervision of the student is appropriate to the placement type and learning environment while ensuring patient safety is a prime focus. - 6.
+The Training Establishment must adhere to the placement timetable as set out by APPEL. - 7.
+During APPEL placement hours the primary relationship between the student and their Supervisor/Preceptor/Senior Preceptor is that of a student and a Trainer; Training Establishments must therefore not enter into any contracts with students which are inconsistent or conflict with this relationship, or conflict with APPEL guidelines. - 8.
+Trainers must complete the necessary training and education programmes to become an APPEL-accredited Trainer and only act as a Trainer if they are fit and competent to do so. - 9.
 Trainers must take appropriate action including contacting APPEL if a critical incident occurs or a concern is raised by or about a student. - 10.
-Training establishments and trainers should declare any connections to students.
+Training Establishments and Trainers should declare any connections to students.